-I. Engage with and facilitate discussions with members of underrepresented communities to identify and commemorate the places and resources deemed to have significance and are important to pass along to future generations.
-Proponent: Outcome: DAHP, Governor's Office, private nonprofit organizations, community groups, CLGS, WMSP Organization of a steering committee to design and implement an outreach strategy II.
-Explore expanding the Governor's Advisory Council on Historic Preservation to broaden membership to diverse groups and underrepresented communities.
+Ι. Engage with and facilitate discussions with members of underrepresented communities to identify, and commemorate the places and resources deemed to have significance and are important to pass along to future generations.
+Proponent: Outcome: DAHP, Governor's Office, private non-profit organizations, community groups, CLGS, WMSP Organization of a steering committee to design and implement an outreach strategy.
+11. Explore expanding the Governor's Advisory Council on Historic Preservation to broaden membership to diverse groups and underrepresented communities.
 Proponents: Outcome: DAHP, Governor's Advisory Council on Historic Preservation Two new ACHP members 111.
 Develop relationships and partnerships with other statewide agencies that focus on serving underrepresented communities.
 Proponents: Outcome: DAHP, Governor's Office, Humanities Washington, higher education New and stronger relationships

-Goal 3.
-Share, with ever larger and diverse audiences, our rich and valuable stories in innovative formats and engaging ways.
+Goal 3 Share, with ever larger and diverse audiences, our rich and valuable stories in innovative formats and engaging ways.

-Communities embody their history, some of which can be seen where the history took place.
-While not all stories are for sharing, many of our communities have rich and engaging stories at their core that date from many generations ago.
-This goal identifies a series of steps needed to develop content and the medium that will enable communities and preservationists to work together to share those stories about the people and places that should, or could, be told, because they have shaped our past and can influence the future.
-Two strategies and associated actions help reach this goal.
+Communities are comprised of their history, some of which can be seen in the locations where the history took place.
+While not all stories are for sharing, many of our communities have rich and engaging stories at their core that date from many generations ago to the present.
+This goal identifies a series of steps needed to develop content and the medium that will enable both communities and preservationists to work together to share those stories about the people and places that should, or could, be told because they have shaped our past and can influence the future.